DEFRA/ffc-helm-library/README.md

 Template file: `_container.yaml`

-(TODO: add description)
+A template for the container definition to be used within a k8s `Deployment` object.

 A basic usage of this object template would involve the creation of `templates/_container.yaml` in the parent Helm chart (e.g. `ffc-microservice`).
 Note the `_` in the name.
-This template is part of the `deployment` object definition and will be used within the `deployment.yaml` ([see below](#deployment-template)).
-As a minimum, `templates/_container.yaml` would contain:
+This template is part of the `Deployment` object definition and will be used in conjunction the `_deployment.yaml` template ([see below](#deployment-template)).
+As a minimum, `templates/_container.yaml` would define environment variables and liveness/readiness probes, e.g.:

 ```
-TODO
+{{- define "ffc-microservice.container" -}}
+env: <list>
+livenessProbe:
+readinessProbe:
+{{- end -}}

 ```

+The liveness and readiness probes could take advantage of the helper templates for [http GET probe](#http-get-probe) and [exec probe](#exec-probe) defined within the library chart and described below.

 #### Required values

-Including this template requires the following values to be set in the parent chart's `values.yaml` in addition to the globally required values [listed above](#all-template-required-values):
+The following values need to be set in the parent chart's `values.yaml` in addition to the globally required values [listed above](#all-template-required-values):

 ```
 image: <string>